lloydrichards/base_bevr-stack/packages/domain/README.md

 # @repo/domain

-Shared types and schemas for the [bhEvr stack](../../README.md), built with Effect Schema.
+Shared types and schemas for the [bEvr stack](../../README.md), built with Effect Schema.

 ## Overview